iftialmin10/finance-app/design/ui/data-models.md

 ```

 **Note:**
-- Profile, Tag, and Currency interfaces are defined below as they're stored in IndexedDB, not PostgreSQL.
+- Profile, Tag, and Currency interfaces are defined below as the guest-mode IndexedDB mirror.
+In authenticated mode, these entities are captured directly on each transaction row (there is no separate backing table or metadata blob).

 ### IndexedDB Interfaces